 Before I leave this page lets talk about the background that I am using.
 When my sister first proposed the lines I was a little skeptical.
 I am now a believer.
 The lines are barely visible and you soon ignore them, but they provide a visual pacing.
 Here is what I mean.
 With a web-page you scroll down.
 You soon lose track of where you are.
 I think the lines help orient you.
 Frankly, I think more pages should use them.

-They were not part of any of the free blog templates that SBI provides.
+They were not part of any of the free blog templates that Solo Build It provides.
 Rather they are an example of how the BB2 pages can be customized to give you the look that you want.